 It should also be noted that 55 Fifth Avenue was built upon the site of James Lenox’s mansion, known for turning Fifth Avenue into the premiere residential address in New York.
 Lenox’s mansion also eventually came to house his extraordinary library, the Lenox Library, which became one of the foundations of the New York Public Library.
 After Lenox’s death, the mansion was transformed into the first home of the Institute of Musical Art, now the Juilliard School.
 Of the Juilliard School, Frank Rich said: “born when a young country was first discovering that it might have a serious appetite for the arts, Juilliard grew up with both the country and its burgeoning cultural capital of New York to become an internationally recognized synonym for the pinnacle of artistic achievement.”

 55 Fifth Avenue has also been home to an array of prominent publishers over the years, like many of the buildings in Village Preservation’s proposed historic district south of Union Square.
 Among the more notable is W.W.
-Norton & Company, the oldest and largest employee-owned publishing house.
-Norton is responsible for publishing The Feminine Mystique, by Betty Friedan; A Clockwork Orange, by Anthony Burgess; Thirteen Days, Robert F. Kennedy’s firsthand account of the Cuban Missile Crisis; Present at the Creation, by Dean Acheson; and The 9/11 Commission Report, among other works.
+Norton & Company, the oldest and largest employee-owned publishing house in the world.
+While located here, Norton published The Feminine Mystique (February 16, 1963), by one-time Greenwich Village resident Betty Friedan.
+They also published A Clockwork Orange, by Anthony Burgess; Thirteen Days, Robert F. Kennedy’s firsthand account of the Cuban Missile Crisis; Present at the Creation, by Dean Acheson; and The 9/11 Commission Report, among other works.

 Given the increased pressure on the area exacerbated by the beginning of construction on the 14th Street Tech Hub, the demolition of the St. Denis Hotel (80 E. 10th Street – to be replaced by this), and the completion of the woefully out-of-scale tech office tower at 808 Broadway, the time is now for the city to act to protect this incredibly historically rich but endangered area.